toddharrison/PlayerState/README.md

 ## New

+* Saves default configuration automatically the first time started up.
+* On death the player returns to their bed or spawn in that world.
 * Multithreaded persistence to the Canary database to improve performance and fix dropped hook calls.
 * Player state (and inventory) will now be preserved the first time a player logs into the server.